ruzickap/k8s-flux-istio-gitlab-harbor/docs/part-05/README.md

 # Flux Helm Chart operations

-Demo of the HelmRelease operations and Flux
+Demo of the HelmRelease operations and Flux.

 ## Install GitLab using flux